asift91/Manual_Migration/option2.md

         - Type name as the name for your scale set.
         - In Region, select the same region.
         - Leave the default value of Scale Set VMs for Orchestration mode.
-        - Enter your desired username, and select which authentication type as SSH and give the same SSH key and username as azureadmin.
+        - Enter your desired username and select which authentication type as SSH and give the same SSH key and username as azureadmin.
         - Select the image or browse the image for the scale set
         - Select the size for the disk.
         - Click Next for the disk tab select the OS disk type as per choice